-Their message comes loud and clear in the form of a $100 million lawsuit against Grace Ocean Private Limited and Synergy Marine Private Limited, the Singaporean corporations that owned and operated the container ship.
+Both civil claims were filed against Grace Ocean Private Limited and Synergy Marine Private Limited, the Singaporean corporations that owned and operated the container ship.

+The Justice Department’s $100 million in damages include costs incurred to reopen access to the Port of Baltimore, a 2.5-month process that required a massive fleet of 18 barges, 22 tugboats, 13 floating cranes, 10 excavators, and four survey boats.
 Dozens of federal, state, and local agencies worked to remove about 50,000 tons of steel, concrete, and asphalt from the channel and from atop the ship itself.
 Simultaneously, crews cleared a series of ever-increasing temporary channels to allow some traffic through and minimize the economic disaster.

 “With this civil claim, the Justice Department is working to ensure that the costs of clearing the channel and reopening the Port of Baltimore are borne by the companies that caused the crash, not by the American taxpayer,” said Attorney General Merrick B. Garland.